AlexDWu/LeetCode-Solutions/README.md

-# LeetCode-Solutions
+# Toy Problem Solutions
-LeetCode-Solutions in Javascript
+Solutions to problems I've encounted in JavaScript.
 I try use high order functions as much as possible, and avoid mutating inputs